Learn to Walk Like a Supermodel in High Heels

 There’s no shame in occasionally taking a seat.
 As Miss J added, “Whenever and wherever you can, sit, sit, sit!”
 It’ll give your feet a chance to rest and allow you to walk more comfortably.
 Plus, if you sit in a cute way—stretched at the waist and legs crossed at the ankle—you’ll be able to show off both your legs and shoes.

 When walking, step with your heel first, and your toes last.
 It looks the best and gives you more balance.
 The exceptions to this rule are when you’re walking downstairs (heel and toe together), or up the stairs (all of your weight on your toe).
 No matter how ready you are for the Paris runways, it’s still a good idea to hold onto the railing.

 Practice, Practice, Practice

-The only way you’re going to master the art of the high heel is to practice, practice, practice.
-Wear them around your home whenever possible and don’t be afraid to venture out in public once in a while.
+The only way you’re going to master the art of the high heel is to practice continuously.
+Wear them around your home whenever possible, and don’t be afraid to venture out in public once in a while.
 Getting out of the house in your heels makes you extra aware of your posture, stride, and technique, and it never hurts to take notes on how professional models are walking.